 I’m not sure what to make of that response, and I’m sure the small crowd of people present at that meeting didn’t either.
 It’s confusing and demoralising to bring the metaphor of animals into a human situation of power and conflict, but that’s an instinctive human reflex built into us from thousands of years of considering animals as prey, burnt offerings, tools, and sustenance.
 Still, those aren’t our only human interactions with animals, and sometimes I like to think, as Konrad Lorenz has written, that we are the missing link between hominid primates and some kind of truly moral species that for one thing doesn’t consider itself superior to other animals.

 I don’t currently believe there’s a god out there leading us toward this state.
 I like to think it’s the thinkers and writers (and activists) on animal experience who are making the slow but necessary progress through statement, action and influence.
-I’m unable to decide whether to be an optimist or a pessimist on this, for now I’m just muddling through.Explore posts in the same categories: animal rights, chickens, history, human-animal bond, Israel, Jewish, politics, religion
+I’m unable to decide whether to be an optimist or a pessimist on this, for now I’m just muddling through.animal rights, chickens, history, human-animal bond, Israel, Jewish, politics, religion